Platform /

 Could I get funding from Platform?

 Maybe, maybe not.
-The culminating pitch will be for the domestic market who will give live feedback on your project and work.
+The culminating table read and pitch will be attended by the domestic market who may give feedback on your project and work.
 We can’t guarantee but we hope attendees will make valuable connections to benefit you in future.
 Regardless, the point of Platform is to help sharpen your skills and insight into development rather than trying to find finance for whatever you create at Platform.

 I’ve been working on this idea for a film/series/webisode.
 Could I work on that at Platform?